rymarinelli/Number_Of_Thoughts/README.md

  - results_routing_35.csv
  - results_routing_4.csv

-   The results show the two combinations of configurations.
+   The results show the two combinations different thresholds tried in the number of thoughts.
+One attempts to segregate across three models(*_4.csv) and across 2 models(*_35.csv) The appended number is the threshold used in the study.

 # Pickled Objects